 - When the EASDF receives a DNS Response message, the EASDF may notify the EAS information (i.e. EAS IP address(es) and optionally the EAS FQDN) to the SMF if the DNS message reporting condition provided by the SMF is met.
 The SMF may trigger UL CL/BP and L-PSA insertion as specified in clause 6.3.3 in TS 23.501 [2] based on the Notification.

 The ECS option or the Local DNS server address provided by the SMF to the EASDF are part of the rules to handle DNS queries from the UE.
 They are related to candidate DNAI(s) for that FQDN for the UE location.
 The SMF may provide rules to handle DNS queries from the UE to the EASDF either when the SMF establishes the association with the EASDF for the UE, and may update the rules at any time when the association exists.
-For the selection of the candidate DNAI(s) for an FQDN for the UE, the SMF may consider the UE location, network topology and information of EAS deployment received as part of PCC rules.
+For the selection of the candidate DNAI(s) for an FQDN for the UE, the SMF may consider the UE location, network topology and information of EAS deployment received as part of PCC rules as defined in TS 23.502[3] clause 4.3.6.2.
 After the UE mobility, if the provided ECS option or the Local DNS server need be updated, the SMF notifies them to the EASDF.

-Editor's note: The sentence above means that the EASDF gets the FQDN(s) from SMF.
-How the SMF getting the FQDN(s) with DNS related information e.g. the ECS option or the Local DNS server address needs to be clarified in AF influence on traffic routing procedure specified in TS 23.502 [3].

 Once the UL CL/BP and L-PSA have been inserted, the SMF may decide that the DNS messages for the FQDN are to be handled by local DNS resolver/server from now on.
 This option is further described in clause 6.2.3.2.3.

 Figure 6.2.3.2.2-1: EAS discovery procedure with EASDF